8 ways to potentially lower your taxes

 When you’re ready to reach out to an Ameriprise financial advisor for a complimentary initial consultation, consider bringing these questions to your meeting.

-Alongside your tax professional, an Ameriprise financial advisor can help you identify and execute strategies to potentially reduce your tax bill.
+Identify and execute strategies to potentially reduce your tax bill.

 Or, request an appointment online to speak with an advisor.